 Small Districts Fund

-College Spark understands small school districts and rural communities know best what is needed to improve the college readiness of their low-income high school students.
+Small school districts and rural communities face unique challenges to improving the college readiness of their low-income high school students.
 Applicants are invited to propose plans and projects that are the best fit for their high schools, school districts, and communities.
 Some of the strategies that have shown promise at improving college readiness for low-income students include:

-- Reform to school discipline policy and practice, including alternatives to suspension
+- Reform to school discipline policies and practices, including alternatives to suspension

 - Data-driven attendance campaigns